SalesforceLabs/LightningWebChartJS/index.md

 The class provided must extend the class `ChartDataProvider`.

 The lwc component will pass to the class the recordId (if on an object page)

+**IMPORTANT:** The radar, bubble and scatter charts are not currently supported to work with a Custom Data Provider.
+If you need to create a chart of one of these types, please use a JSON structure or check the [API Documentation](./docs/api.html).

 ### LWCC for Developers